bkvanvig/AES/README.md

 256-bit key
 14 rounds
 if file contains:
--non-hex characters, skip
+*non-hex characters, skip
--less than 64 characters, pad with 0’s on the right
+*less than 64 characters, pad with 0’s on the right
 Measure how many Mb/sec you can encrypt and then how many you can decrypt.
 Compare speeds

 ##Rounds